-Figure 1.
-Tolerance ranges are monotonously increasing as assembly is built based on the rigid-body assumption such as tolerances of components built in-house.
+Figure 2.
+Tolerancing may become so tight that costs increase unnecessarily in flexible assembly based on current rigid-body tolerance synthesis schemes such as tolerances of components built in-house.
 Engineering implication and tolerance allocation strategies are different for two types of variation.
 Priori variation is not controllable, while posteriori variation provides "buffers" in tolerance allocation.
 Further, how to interpret the numerical outputs with high and low bounds is important to understand the relation between tolerances.
 Numerical results of current methods are not interpretable.
 Engineering semantics needs to be maintained during mathematical computation.